FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ### Setup

-Steps 1. to 4. are the same as above.
-Skip over step 5.
-Step 6: Follow the instruction above but
+Frontend workflow is the same as above, since we do not install Node, Yarn and Gulp within the Docker container, but continue to use it on your local machine.
+However, with Docker, you don’t need to follow step 5, the localhost.

 __Edit `.env` file__